evhub/minecraft-server-tools/README.md

 ## Installing mods with this package

+_If you need help with any of the below, please just ask me!_

 If I directed you here to install Minecraft mods, you'll need to follow the following steps:

 1. Make sure you are using a computer with at least 32GB of RAM; you can try with something less but it's unlikely that it will work.